front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 #### ESLint and rules updated to 7.x

 ESLint (and related rules) have been updated to their latest version.
-Please ensure your code match the latest rules if your app uses Front-Commerce's default rules. `lint-staged` has also been updated from 9.x to 10.x and requires node 10.13+.
+Please ensure your code match the latest rules if your app uses Front-Commerce's default rules.

 See [Migrating to v7.0.0](https://eslint.org/docs/user-guide/migrating-to-7.0.0) for further details.